somasis/www.somas.is/index.md

 ## Projects

+- [Exherbo Linux], I was recruited as a developer in May 2015
+    - Implemented support for [musl libc]. [x86_64-pc-linux-musl] <3
+    - Implemented replacing some GNU components with minimalist/embedded-oriented alternatives; `coreutils` for `busybox`
+    - Redesigned website to look more modern, and be responsive to different devices.
 - [musl-wiki], a wiki documenting the musl libc
 - [makedown], a build system for building static webpages written in markdown
 - [scripts], a collection of useful scripts